vlldnt/holbertonschool-hbnb/part2/hbnb/README.md

-### HbnB Project - Implementation of Business Logic and API Endpoints
+# HbnB Project - Implementation of Business Logic and API Endpoints 🚀

 - This phase of the HBnB project focuses on implementing the application's core structure, including the Presentation and Business Logic layers using Python and Flask.
 - It involves developing key classes (User, Place, Review, Amenity) and setting up RESTful API endpoints with flask-restx to manage CRUD operations.
-While authentication and access control will be handled later, the emphasis is on creating a scalable, modular, and well-structured foundation for future enhancements. 🚀
+While authentication and access control will be handled later, the emphasis is on creating a scalable, modular, and well-structured foundation for future enhancements.

-our project is organized into the following structure:
+Our project is organized into the following structure:

-# Project Structure
+## Project Structure 📂

 ```plaintext
 hbnb/